hojimat/oldhomepage/articles/_posts/2018-8-1-token-economics.md

 They do not play any _strategies_, _i.e._ they naively vote for the correct version in every quorum.
 They earn (mine) rewards as long as malicious miners don't take over, and at the same time they provide a utility to customers.
 Therefore the main quantitative feature of honest miners is their proportion among all miners.

-<div class="highlighted">Main quantitative feature of honest miners is their number.</div>
+> _Main quantitative feature of honest miners is their number._

 The corresponding issue is that it is impossible to tell for certain which miners are honest and which are not.
 Therefore customers and investors choose their strategies based on the expectations.
 The prior probabilities which form these expectations are exogeneous in this model but can be endogenized.
 If you are a researcher interested in extending the model in this area, please [contact me](/#contact), so that we can discuss and share the ideas on that topic.